Researchers Detect Alarming Invasion Of Red Sea Corals To Mediterranean

 Although the exact ways of its transport cannot be determined, this coral likely arrived from the Red Sea, via the Suez Canal, as part of the greater and well-documented Lessepsian Migration, according to the study.

-An increase in the minimum winter temperatures in coastal waters, as well as, other temperature shifts in the east Mediterranean region since the 1990s, may provide favourable conditions for the invasion of warm-water species, researchers said in the study.
+An increase in the minimum winter temperatures in coastal waters as well as other temperature shifts in the east Mediterranean region since the 1990s may provide favorable conditions for the invasion of warm-water species, researchers said in the study.

-They noted that, when species from one region bio-invade and establish themselves in another, it can severely harm the local ecosystem.– NNN-MA'AN
+They noted that when species from one region bio-invade and establish themselves in another, it can severely harm the local ecosystem. ■

 Legal Disclaimer: